sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 ## Information: Off-the-shelf potentials

 Although a potential model has been developed with the aim of *generality*, they should still be used with **severe** caution.
-The chemistry in your system may not match directly the system used in the potential generation, which can lead to extreme systematic errors in your the simulations.
+The chemistry of your system may not directly match the system used in the potential generation, which can lead to extreme systematic errors in your the simulations.

 Some examples of off-the-shelf potentials include:
 - AMBER: popular for DNA and proteins